 Twenty years.
 He never recanted.

 Sit with that number for a moment.
-Not the abstract twenty the way you'd say twenty miles, but the lived, granular twenty — twenty Christmases watched through a slit window, twenty seven-thousand-day calendars of stone and damp, twenty consecutive winters of waking up cold in the same straw.
+Not the abstract twenty the way you'd say twenty miles, but the lived, granular twenty — twenty Christmases watched through a slit window, seven thousand consecutive days of stone and damp, twenty consecutive winters of waking up cold in the same straw.
 Notice what the body does, even now, reading that paragraph from a heated room.
 Something in you, almost involuntarily, begins computing what you would have signed at year three.
 At year seven.
 At year fifteen.
 The flesh is very fast at this calculation.
 The flesh has a price.
 Most of us, if we are honest, would have signed by Tuesday of week one.
 The fact that Gottschalk did not is the diagnostic that whatever was holding him was not an opinion.
 Opinions break in cells.
 He was being held by something else — and the something else is the same Hand we have spent this entire site arguing was holding him from before there was a sky.
 It is the only honest explanation for the twenty years.

 Fragmentary records suggest he continued writing in his cell, continued arguing, continued defending what he knew to be true.
 In 868 AD, still imprisoned, still unrepentant of his only crime — believing what Scripture teaches about predestination — Gottschalk died.